 The primary goal of this Citizen Participation Plan is to provide all citizens of the community with adequate opportunity to participate in and be advised on the implementation of Monroe County’s CDBG-DR funded VHBP.
 Citizens are encouraged to participate in all phases of the program and will be provided full access to program information.
 Final responsibility and authority for the development and implementation of the program will lie with Monroe County.

 Interested homeowners can find more information on the DEO website.

-Citizen Complaint Policy for Community Development Block Grant-Disaster Recovery and Mitigation Programs
+Citizen Complaint Policy for Community Development Block Grant-Disaster Recovery (CDBG-DR) and Mitigation Programs (CDBG-MIT)

 Citizens are encouraged to submit their views and proposals on all aspects of a Community Development Block Grant Program (CDBG) at public hearings when funds are requested and approved by the Monroe County Board of County Commissioners.
 Citizens may, at any time, submit written comments or complaints to Monroe County to the contact listed below.
 Local officials shall make every effort to provide written responses to citizen proposals or complaints within fifteen (15) working days of the receipt of such comments or complaints where practicable.
 Should, after a reasonable period, a party believes that his/her comment or complaint has not been properly addressed or considered, then the aggrieved may appeal his/her case to Monroe County Board of County Commissioners at any regularly scheduled public meeting.